Regions Bank personal loans review

 - Read the communications policies and select Agree and Get Your Rates.

-You have the option of making one-off payments through your Regions Bank account or setting up automatic payments — which could mean a rate discount if you didn’t opt for an unsecured loan.
+You have the option of making one-off payments through your Regions Bank account or setting up automatic payments — which could mean a rate discount if you took out a secured loan.
 Whichever type of loan you chose, setting up automatic payments means you can potentially avoid the $38 fee you’ll be charged for late payments.

 Keep an eye on your loan balance and bank account.
-If you notice something off, reach out to Regions Bank customer service by calling 800-734-4667.
+If you notice something off, reach out to Regions Bank customer service as soon as possible.